oroinc/documentation/backend/entities/customize-datagrids/frontend/extensions/mass-action-configuration.rst

 A user sees only the 'three dots' menu.

-To keep all actions expanded, set `actionsState` to `show` and `actionsHideCount` to a reasonably large value (up to the max number of the actions you expect to get).
+To keep all actions expanded, set `actionsState` to `show` and `actionsHideCount` to a reasonably large value (up to the max number of actions you expect to get).

 A user sees all line items.

-To optimize the space organization, keep most used actions expanded and hide the less frequent ones.
+To optimize the space organization, keep the most used actions expanded and hide the less frequent ones.
-To do so, set `actionsHideCount` to the average number of the frequently used actions (e.g., 3).
+To do so, set `actionsHideCount` to the average number of frequently used actions (e.g., 3).

-.. hint:: Some line items are **inline**, other are **hidden**.
+.. hint:: Some line items are **inline**, and others are **hidden**.

 A user sees only some line items and the 'three dots' menu.